indrekots/aws-workshop/README.md

 New instances in an auto scaling group are created and removed automatically.

 Open your `<your-name>-asg`, edit it, and attach your existing target group to it.
-This registers all targets in the auto scaling group with the target group.
+This registers all instances in the auto scaling group with the target group.
 View your target group again.
 After a bit of time, you should see all of your EC2 instances in your auto scaling group as targets in the target group.